F3NJ0/chat-app/README.md

 I use the **React Navigation** third party library to navigate between screens.

+I use the React Native **Gifted Chat** library to create the UI of my chat app.
+The library has good GitHub statistics and is well documented.
+Further, it already provides predefined components for integral parts of the chat app:
+* Message bubbles
+* A message input field
+* A send button
+* Options for displaying user names and avatars

 ### What challenges did I face, what did I learn?
 * The React Native Button component only supports a minimal level of customization.
 To customize buttons, use Pressable or Touchable components.